Hi, I'm Isabel

 What have I learned?

-If you currently feel lost, overwhelmed, or unfulfilled, know that the lifestyle that you long for is attainable for you and that you don’t have to do it alone.
+If you’re feeling lost, overwhelmed, or unsure what your next steps could look like, know that change is possible for you too, and that you don’t have to walk this path alone.

 FAQs

-• My approach combines practical tools, mindset work, and a deep connection to emotions, helping clients tap into their full potential by listening to both their head and their hearts.
+• My approach combines practical tools, mindset work, and a deep connection to emotions, helping you to tap into your full potential by listening to both your head and your heart.

-This journey of self-discovery has taught me just how important it is to not only engage the mind but also nurture the heart.
+This has taught me how important it is to not only engage the mind but also the heart.
 It’s this balance that I strive to bring to my coaching practice.

 • I’m originally from Germany.
 But I have lived abroad since my early 20s and have worked in English for the majority of my life.
 Therefore, I offer coaching in both, German and English.